By Rosalia Arias

 The 6 best hotel metasearch engines in 2022

 To help you decide where to list, here’s an overview of the most popular metasearch websites in the hotel industry today.

 1. Google Hotel Ads

 According to Skift, Google accounts for 67% of all metasearch spending, and that means it should be your top priority.
 Further, Google Hotel Ads (GHA) are integrated into Google Search results, Maps, and Google My Business Profiles, providing unrivaled exposure for your brand.
 Whether or not you purchase GHA, you should take advantage of the free booking links now offered by Google.
 Note that Google plans to close its “Book on Google” service in May 2022.
-Click here to find out more about Google Hotel Ads.

 Launched in 2000, Tripadvisor is one of the original metasearch platforms.
 Today, it’s one of the most popular travel sites in the world and serves as an essential source of traveler reviews.
 Tripadvisor offers a number of advertising options for hotels, including its TripConnect cost-per-click program, a commission model called Instant Booking, and Sponsored Placements.
 Although Tripadvisor launched Instant Booking in 2014, booking activity is still relatively low on the site, and most hotels opt for the CPC model.
-Click here to find out more about advertising on Tripadvisor.
+Find out more about advertising on Tripadvisor.

 6 Hotel Metasearch Tips & Strategies